 My most recommended side dishes to pair with your shredded chicken Instant Pot recipe are:

-- Instant Pot Tomato Rice – It’s pressure cooked rice, but with a bit of extra flavor.
+- Instant Pot Spanish Rice – It’s pressure cooked rice, but with a bit of extra flavor.
 Pairing with shredded chicken that’s been pressure cooked with Italian seasoning gives you tasty Italian-themed main dishes.
 You could also pair this dish with pulled chicken tacos.

 - Instant Pot Zucchini Noodles – Zucchini noodles are a fantastic low carb alternative to pasta noodles.
 Pressure cook your Instant Pot chicken using Chinese 5 spice seasoning to create a healthy, Chinese noodle inspired dish.